benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 The consumer has made their product (style) and color selections by now, and this is also a good time to show them which sizes are available.

-- Use the `setSizeAnswer` method of the Builder to get the necessary data to display size availability
+- Use the `setSizeAnswer` method of the Builder to get the necessary data to display size availability.

 ### Step 3: Show Estimated Delivery Date

-- Call the Customization Availability API
+- Call the Customization Availability API.

 ### Step 4: Show the Edit Design CTA

 The consumer is ready to customize their product, and needs a way to launch the builder experience.
 Use an **Edit Design** CTA (call-to-action) button to allow them to do that.

->TIP: Depending on your specific experience flow, the **Edit Design** CTA can be always active, or conditionally active, example: only after size selection.
+Depending on your specific experience flow, the **Edit Design** CTA can be always active, or conditionally active, for example only after size selection.

 ## Load the Builder UX and Listen for Updates